Australian air traffic control: Terminal Control Units

 Airservices Australia has six terminal control units (TCU).
 Controllers in a TCU use radar and other surveillance technology to manage the flow of aircraft arriving and departing from major city airports.
-Airservices provides air traffic control services in an extended area around capital city airports, and maximize the safe use of this airspace.
+Airservices provides air traffic control services in an extended area around capital city airports, and maximise the safe use of this airspace.
 The TCU services are provided around the following major airports: